CoNarrative/glujs-guide/guide.md

 The view model is composed of several distinct parts that represent your application state and behavior:

-  *    Properties: Hold states that various parts of the screen can be in.
-Usually correspond to things that the user can set (like the contents of a text field, or the currently active tab, or which rows of a grid are selected).
+  *    *Properties* - Hold states that various parts of the screen can be in.
+Usually correspond to things that the user can set
+       (like the contents of a text field, or the currently active tab, or which rows of a grid are selected).
-  *    Formulas: Calculated properties that respond to changes in properties or other formulas.
+  *    *Formulas* - Calculated properties that respond to changes in properties or other formulas.
 By their nature, they are read-only so they typically represent the app 'responding' to user interaction.
 Glu will analyze the formula and keep it updated when input properties change.
-  *    Submodels: Contains various subscreens and lists of subscreens (glu is for full applications so view models are always in a hierarchy with a single root).
+  *    *Submodels* - Contains various subscreens and lists of subscreens (glu is for full applications so view models are always in a hierarchy with a single root).
 There is also a special 'parentVM' property to find any view model's container.
-  *    Commands: Actions that the user can take that aren't represented by simple properties.
+  *    *Commands* - Actions that the user can take that aren't represented by simple properties.
 For instance, a save button or hitting the 'close window' indicator.
-  *    Reactors: Rules that are triggered on property / formula changes so you don't have to put all of your side-effects into the property setter.
+  *    *Reactors* - Rules that are triggered on property / formula changes so you don't have to put all of your side-effects into the property setter.
 For instance, refreshing the grid when any of several filters change.
 A formula is really a special type of reactor where the action is setting a single property; if it's more complicated, use a reactor.